fossabot/foo-protocol-proxy/CODE_OF_CONDUCT.md

 Our open source community strives to:

- * **Be forgiving and patient:** humans are fallible and as such prone to make mistakes and inexplicably change their positions at times.
+ * __Be forgiving and patient:__ humans are fallible and as such prone to make mistakes and inexplicably change their positions at times.
 Don't assume that other members are acting with malicious intent.
 Be prepared to forgive people who make mistakes and assist each other in learning from them.
 Playing a blame game doesn't help anyone.

- * **Be welcoming**: We strive to be a community that welcomes and supports people of all backgrounds and identities.
+ * __Be welcoming:__ We strive to be a community that welcomes and supports people of all backgrounds and identities.
  This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

- * **Be considerate**: Your work will be used by other people, and you in turn will depend on the work of others.
+ * __Be considerate:__ Your work will be used by other people, and you in turn will depend on the work of others.
  Any decision you take will affect users and colleagues, and you should take those consequences into account when making decisions.
 Remember that we're a world-wide community, so you might not be communicating in someone else's primary language.
 So you should remember that the community has members with a diverse background, many of whom have